 The PTSO sells various Spirit Wear items, including t-shirts and sweatshirts for children and adults as a fundraiser.
 Consider purchasing one of these items to show your school spirit.
 Order forms will come home in the Fall.
-You can e-mail the PTSO at "ivfptso@gmail.com" for more information.
+You can email the PTSO at "jvfptso@gmail.com" for more information.